Observations on the decline of Alaska’s King Salmon

 Printer Friendly CSS Enrollment Form

 Delivery is always FREE for CSS members.
 CSS Membership has no additional charge.
-CSS provides saving for you and predictability for distributors like Otolith while providing a platform for low impact fisherman to direct market our own catch like me and my family.*
+CSS provides savings for you and predictability for distributors while providing low impact fisherman more opportunities to get the best price for their harvest.

-Get more with Community Supported Seafood.
-CSS 2022 salmon harvests deliver in September through December and provide discounted access to responsible harvest wild seafood every season via www.communitysupportedseafood.com .
-Otolith’s connects your power with our knowledge and uses our combined interest to generously support the harvesters who work on our behalf.
+CSS 2024 salmon harvests deliver in September through December and provide discounted access to responsible harvest wild seafood every season via Otolith’s Community Supported Seafood Programs.
+Otolith connects your power with our knowledge and uses our combined interest to generously support the harvesters who work on our behalf, the superior processors located at the port of landing, and local distributors in your area providing efficient and quality service to your door.

 Dungeness crab, Seasonal and Sensational $27/lb